Wellington tramway system

-The Wellington tramway system (1878–1964) operated in Wellington, the capital of New Zealand.
+Wellington had a tramway system that operated from 1878 to 2 May 1964, when the last line was replaced by buses.
 The tramways were initially owned by a private company but were purchased by the city and formed a significant part of the city's transport system.
-Historically, it was an extensive network, with steam and horse trams from 1878, and then electric trams ran from 1904 to 1964 when the last line from Thorndon to Newtown was replaced by buses.
+Historically, it was an extensive network, with steam and horse trams from 1878, and then electric trams ran from 1904 to 1964.

 In 1878, Wellington's trams were steam-powered, with an engine drawing a separate carriage.
 The engines were widely deemed unsatisfactory, however — they created a great deal of soot, were heavy (increasing track maintenance costs), and often frightened horses.
 By 1882, a combination of public pressure and financial concerns caused the engines to be replaced by horses.
 In 1902, after the tramways came into public ownership, it was decided to electrify the system, and the first electric tram ran in 1904.
 Trams operated singly and were mostly single-deck with some (open-top) double-deck.